Meet our Board of Directors:

 Kristin Weiss, Administrator

 I spent high school immersed in community service experiences, and am now a Music Theatre major at the University of Hartford.
 I was ecstatic when I first discovered that I’d be joining the Golden Door team and learning how best to aid the immigrant community.
-Since 2017, I’ve been lucky enough to learn from this organization as well as act as Ellen’s assistant.
+Since 2017, I’ve been lucky enough to learn from this organization as well as act as an administrator for social media and online resources.

 Kharisha Laroco, Graduate Intern